-The course prerequisites are Principles of Microeconomics (ECO 2013), Principles of Macroeconomics (ECO 2023), and Intermediate Microeconomics (ECO 3101).
-The course content will also draw heavily on material contained in MAC 2233 (or higher).
-If you have not successfully completed this course, you should familiarize yourself with the related sections of Margaret Lial, Raymond Greenwell, and Nathan Ritchey's Calculus with Applications.
+The course prerequisites are Principles of Microeconomics (ECO 2013) and Principles of Macroeconomics (ECO 2023).
+The course content will also draw heavily on material contained in MAC 2233 (or higher) and ECO 3101.
+If you have not successfully completed these courses, you should familiarize yourself with the related sections of Hal Varian's Intermediate Microeconomics: A Modern Approach, and Margaret Lial, Raymond Greenwell, and Nathan Ritchey's Calculus with Applications.
 If you have any questions on this matter, I will be happy to guide you during my office hours.